Current Openings

 MIDB offers many amenities, including abundant natural spaces.
 We have large kitchens that are well-supplied.
 Coffee is important at MIDB, and there are many ways to make it!
 MIDB offers numerous spots to work privately or collaborate with colleagues.

 The university is a hybrid work environment.
 We would like you to work approximately three days a week in the office, at least for the first six months.
 For any institute-wide meetings, you are expected to attend in person.
 You have the freedom to schedule your work hours for the times that work best for you though you must balance that with the needs of your position.
-When collaborating with others, you would likely need to make sure you are available during standard working hours, Monday-Friday.
+When collaborating with others, you would likely need to ensure you are available during standard working hours, Monday-Friday.
 Members of our team work a variety of schedules.

 We are an open office environment.
-You will have a cube in the office area where the rest of the IT team works.
+You will have a cube in the office where the rest of the IT team works.
 It is adjacent to the communications team and entrepreneurial programs.

 What would your first few months be like?